deepraining/lila/README.en.md

 import otherPlugin from 'lila-other-plugin';

-// here should export a function export default lila => {
+// here should export a function
+// here lila object is lila-core package, and you can use all lila-core's api export default lila => {

   // do some init actions